felixmusmann/MOGABiochip/README.md

 **The specifications still need some work, cause there are inconsistencies owed to the mix of old and new formats and the current implementation!**

 ### Biochip

+The biochip is defined by an coordinate system, that starts in the top left corner.

 **General**